salvalcantara/pid-tuning-bda58/src/pages/index.md

       - title: Why This Book?
         subtitle: 'Salva Alcántara, PhD'
         content: >
-          **Feedback Control is ubiquitous.** More lately, it has even started to pop up in more unexpected places, such as in software systems under the guise of reconciliation engine techniques, e.g., [Kubernetes](https://kubernetes.io/docs/concepts/architecture/controller/),
+          **Feedback Control is ubiquitous.** Lately, it has even started to pop up in more unexpected places, such as in software systems under the guise of reconciliation engine techniques, e.g.,
+          [Kubernetes](https://kubernetes.io/docs/concepts/architecture/controller/),
           which, for those who don't know, essentially means [cybernetics](https://en.wikipedia.org/wiki/Cybernetics).